PowerShift Publications 2018-2011

 Factsheet: According to our rules - How the EU intervenes in sovereign tax policy in resource-rich countries

 This factsheet by Merle Groneweg, PowerShift, discusses how the European Union influences the tax policies of states, especially in resource-rich regions, through trade and investment agreements.
-It is stressed that such interventions often come at the expense of public finances and social justice in the countries concerned.
+It is underlined that such interventions often come at the expense of public finances and social justice in the countries concerned.

 A fair trade policy – instead of TTIP and CETA